sladwig/kukki-joe/readme.md

 ## Context

-We made single colour prints of the logo on hoodies/shirts last year.
-They were great but also a bit simple.
+We made single color prints of the logo on hoodies and shirts last year.
+They were great and also simple.

 ![](/kuki-last-year.jpg)